-After determining the learning goal for the segment, you should identify the standard (early childhood, academic content standards) that you will address in the learning segment.
-These need to be California-adopted academic content standards (relevant to your context).
-For a focus learner with mild/moderate support needs, this needs to be a grade-level standard; for a focus learner with extensive support needs, this needs to be an academic content standard, modified as appropriate, that is related to the learning goal.
+After determining the learning goal for the segment, you should identify the standard(s) (early childhood, academic content, modified, or alternative standards) that you will address in the learning segment.
+These can be national, state, or locally adopted standards (relevant to your context).
 Though you may find many standards that relate tangentially to your planned learning segment, choose only one standard for the learning goal.
 If you are teaching academic content to a class, be sure to select a standard that reflects your focus learner's applicable IEP goals, strengths, and needs, which may or may not differ from those of the rest of the class.
-In your Planning Commentary, complete the table in prompt 1 by listing the standard you have selected that is central to the learning goal.
-You may include the standard on your lesson plans, but that is not required for this assessment.
+In your Planning Commentary, complete the table in prompt 1 by listing the standard(s) on your lesson plans, but that is not required for this assessment.
+If your state does not have early childhood, modified, or alternative standards, there may not be a relevant standard related to some learning goals.
+In that case, state that there is none when asked in the Planning Commentary prompt 1 table.